 SkyRest is designed and manufactured by DAC Innovations Inc., based in San Jose, California.
-You may have seen SkyRest featured on your local news, or in the Sky Mall catalog on many planes.
+In the past, SkyRest was featured on local news channels and in the Sky Mall catalog located in the seatback pocket of many planes.
 DAC Innovations also makes a cover for their pillow as well as the leguP bolster pillow.

 See how Skyrest compares on my best travel pillows page.